eclipse-symphony/symphony/docs/symphony-book/managers/_overview.md

 * Object managers

-  For each object type in the [UOM](../concepts/unified-object-model/_overview.md), there's a corresponding manager, named after the object type in plural form, including:
+  For each object type in the [unified object model](../concepts/unified-object-model/_overview.md), there's a corresponding manager named after the object type in plural form, including:

   * Devices manager
   * Instances manager